Event Details

 Recent News

-Chautauqua organizers are planning for the 21st Annual Mono Basin Bird Chautauqua for June 21-23, 2024 in Lee Vining and the full program is now available online.
-Registration opens on April 15, 2024 at 6:30am Pacific.
+Chautauqua organizers are planning for the 22nd Annual Mono Basin Bird Chautauqua for June 19-22, 2025 in Lee Vining and the full program will be available in mid-March.
+Registration opens on April 15, 2025 at 6:30am Pacific.